prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 At the very least, the email should display the checkout timestamp and the total price.
 But ideally it should contain all the receipt information described in the basic requirements.

-> HINT: leverage the email-sending capabilities of [the `sendgrid` package](/notes/python/packages/sendgrid.md), and optionally use [Sendgrid email templates](/notes/python/packages/sendgrid.md#email-templates) to further control the formatting of email contents.
+> HINT: leverage the email-sending capabilities of [the `sendgrid` package](/notes/python/packages/sendgrid.md), and optionally use [SendGrid Email Templates](/notes/python/packages/sendgrid.md#email-templates) to further control the formatting of email contents.

 ## Integrating with a CSV File Datastore